lexzhou/lexzhou.github.io/_pages/about.md

 Awards
 ======

-* *Excellence Scholar Award* with the best course record at Valencia Polytechnic University (UPV), 2019-2020
+* *Excellence Scholar Award* with the best course record at UPV (Freshman), 2019-2020

-* *Excellence Scholar Award* with the best course record at Valencia Polytechnic University (UPV), 2020-2021
+* *Excellence Scholar Award* with the best course record at UPV (Sophomore), 2020-2021

+* *Excellence Scholar Award* with the best course record at UPV (Junior), 2021-2022

 * *Research Collaboration Scholarship* at Valencian Research Institute for Artificial Intelligence (VRAIN), 2020-2021